bludnic/opentrader/README.md

 # Disclaimer

 This software is for educational purposes only.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
 Do not risk money that you are afraid to lose.
 There might be bugs in the code - this software DOES NOT come with ANY warranty.

+# Donate

+If you find OpenTrader useful and would like to support its development, consider making a donation.
+Your contributions will help cover the costs of maintaining and improving this project.

+**Donate via:**

+- **Bitcoin (BTC):** `1LBqWWne1ac455UmUDVF32ozVAhy1HgVXn`
+- **Ethereum (ETH):** `0x60371d49F9Cc7ec7d7e34979D5DD31996B7B43Ff`

+Thank you for your support!